chat2desk/ios-sdk-demo/README.md

 ## Getting started

-To get started, you'll need an account on Chat2Desk and channel with Online Chat.
+You'll need a Chat2Desk  account on and a channel with Online Widget to get started.

 1. Retrieve the parameters from the widget settings:
 - widget token
-- server urls
+- server URLs
-2. Create the `Config.xcconfig` file in the root folder with following content:
+2. Create `Config.xcconfig` file in the root folder with following content:
 ````
 SIMPLE_SLASH = /
 WIDGET_TOKEN = YOUR_WIDGET_TOKEN_HERE